boshtannik/embedded-nano-mesh/README.md

 Was designed to use with mostly spreaded Atmega328p chips, but not only.

+## Status
+Currently was tested by directly wiring TX pin of sender to RX pin of receiver, and RX pin of sender to TX pin of receiver.
+Sending, Receiving, and Transition of packets were working correctly.

+Using of 433 Mhz instead of wires - Not done.

+## Idea
+Write driver interface to be able to implement inter-changable connection layers, like 433 mhz modules, or 2.4 Ghz modules, with their drivers providing.

 ## Warning
 This protocol does not provide data cryption.